acc1729/anethaathira/characters/people_hidden.md

 Wears a sleeveless shirt with an encircled red hammer on the back, and an iron bangle with Komra's red teardrop on his bicep.

+## Garret

+### Region: Plane of Ice
+### Hero of Ice

+Garret is a proud Tiefling from the Plane of Ice.
+The man has garnered the favor of the Tieflings the plane over, as well as commendation from Enhart himself.

 ## Jack

 ### Region: Ultimum Occidens, Ordia